saulspatz/maverick/thoughts.md

 I have a Maverick solitaire game that I've been playing in order to get an idea about the heuristics.
 I should make a clone that allows me to set the suit distribution so that I can try to develop heuristics for specific distributions.

 Some distributions occur so rarely that it wouldn't be worthwhile to develop a heuristic; we'd go straight to exhaustive search.
 In the past, I've tried two different exhaustive search method.
 One was Knuth's dancing links.
 The other was to count for each card, the number of pat hands in which it occurs.
 Then I sorted the deal in increasing order of this number, and tried to find five pat hands that would over the deal.
 I experimented with adjusting the counts and resorting the after each choice of a hand.
 I think this turned out to be slower, but I was using quick sort.
-Tim sort might give much better results.
+Timsort might give much better results.

 Both these methods require generating all possible pat hand that can be made from the deal, and if there is no solution, there's no way to avoid this.
 But, of course, around 98% of the deals have a solution, so we should look for a less expensive way of looking for a pat hand if the heuristic fails.
 For example, suppose I haven't been able to find a good heuristic for the 9-8-6-2 distribution.
 Does it make sense to generate all the pat hands immediately?
 Say that the 2 Clubs can't occur in the same straight.
 Would it be better to construct all the pat hands that contain one of the clubs and check if any two containing both Clubs also comprise 4 Spades, 3 Hearts and a Diamond?